High School Checklist

 Health insurance is required for all students.
 The University offers Student Blue from Blue Cross Blue Shield of North Carolina or you can keep your current health insurance if you are covered by an individual plan or through a parent's plan.
 If you keep your current plan, you must still complete the waiver to avoid a charge on your tuition bill.

-The decision deadline for Fall 2018 is early September 2018.
+The decision deadline for Fall 2018 is September 10, 2018.
 Student Blue waiver and enrollment requests for Fall 2018 cannot be submitted after the decision deadline.

 You can check for holds on your account by logging in to E-Z Arts.